alaeddingurel/interview/README.md

 interview-service --mode service
 ```

 You can check the possible endpoints for the API.

+If you want to change the configurations for the project.
+You can change
+the `config.yaml` in the config `config` folder.

 ## Questions